Chigozie4378/azure-ai/README.md

 The workflow prints the public URL (FQDN) after deployment.
 Live API docs remain at: [https://aca-rag.wittysand-46da5683.ukwest.azurecontainerapps.io/docs](https://aca-rag.wittysand-46da5683.ukwest.azurecontainerapps.io/docs)

+### Quality gates
+* The evaluation workflow runs on pushes and pull requests to main.
+* It logs into Azure via OIDC, reads OPENAI_API_KEY from Key Vault, then executes Promptfoo and Ragas.
+* Pull requests are expected to pass these checks before merge (prevents silent quality regressions).

 ---

 ## Security and Privacy